Skip to content

 The success of EFT-C often depends on both partners’ willingness to engage in emotional exploration and change.
 The approach creates a safe environment where couples can discover and share their deeper emotional experiences, leading to lasting positive change in their relationship.

-What can I expect from an Emotion-Focused Therapy for Couples (EFT-C) session?
+What can I expect from sessions in Emotion-Focused Therapy for Couples (EFT-C)?

 Emotion-Focused Therapy for Couples follows a structured process of stages, so clients will follow a well-defined path throughout their work with a therapist.